NrgCristi/HeartiumServer/ReadME.md

 Run install_packages.bat (Make Sure To Run This Every Time You Use This Private Server) Then Run start.bat (Make Sure To Keep It Opened)
-Then Go To https://localhost:3551 (Make Sure To Keep The Browser Opened) Then Download Any Fortnite Build With EasyInstaller You Can Download EasyInstaller Here: https://github.com/Kyiro/Fortnite-ManifestsArchive/releases/tag/1.2 Then Create A Text Document On whichever location you want Then Open The Document
+Then Go To https://localhost:3551 (Make Sure To Keep The Browser Opened) Then Go To The Releases Tab Of This Project And Go To The Launcher Release And Then Download LawinServer.exe (Note: This Is Modified Lawin Server)
-Then Paste FortniteClient-Win64-Shipping.exe and this argument: -skippathcheck Then Click File Then Click Save As And Name It Launcher.bat (if another launcher.bat exists you need to replace it) Then Make Sure To Save It In The Win64 Path
-Then Run It
+Then Run It (If Your Internet Stops Working Go To Proxy Settings And Turn Off The Use a proxy server option) Then Choose Any Launcher From The Releases Tab And Download It Then Go To https://github.com/Kyiro/Fortnite-ManifestsArchive/releases and download easy installer Then Open It
+Then Download The Version You Want
+Then Go To The Releases Tab
+Then Download The Launcher Of The Version That You Downloaded) Then Make Sure To extract it in the Win64 Folder (If another launcher exists you need to replace it) Then Run Launcher.bat
 Then Put Any Username And Password
 And Finish!